 My mouth is watering just thinking about my homemade cacciatora sauce from scratch.
-You may know it as cacciatore sauce.
+You may know it as cacciatore sauce and it is an Italian tomato sauce.

 Wonderful with chicken and homemade Italian bread; to soak up the juice, of course.
 Offering many homemade Italian recipes for you to call your own.